 There are a few new widgets that Blogger has added, and these relate to Google+ integration.
 Adding Google+ button / Google+ badge / Google+ followers’ thumbnails on the blog is likely to improve your social networking.
-But we are not sure of it unless you use Google+ as your main social networking platform.
+But I am not sure of it unless you use Google+ as your main social networking platform.

-When we talked about Dynamic Views in an earlier post, we had advised that bloggers should refrain from using this option as the blog lost more value than it gained by using it.
-We are still not convinced about that, but wealso agree that Blogger has been working hard to restore functionalities of the standard blog in dynamic views.
+When I talked about Dynamic Views in an earlier post, I had advised that bloggers should refrain from using this option as the blog lost more value than it gained by using it.
+I am still not convinced about that, but I also agree that Blogger has been working hard to restore functionalities of the standard blog in dynamic views.
 It has restored some widgets in the sidebar and now displays Adsense ads too in dynamic views.
 You can also customize a blog’s appearance to some extent within a dynamic view.

 Settings menu [Settings> Search Preferences> Meta Tags] allows you to put a description meta tag.
 This is a useful SEO tool.
 You should write a description of your blog in the given text-box in such a way that it clearly tells search engines about the key content of your blog.